liv-daliberti/grail-simulation/clean_data/README.md

 Result: **2,715** unique case IDs, matching the paper.

-### Study 4 — Minimum Wage Shorts Experiment
+### Study 4 — Minimum Wage Shorts Experiment (not included in training rows)

 Source script: `code/shorts/05_clean_shorts_data.R`

-Filters:

-- Load `qualtrics_w12_clean_ytrecs_may2024.csv`.
-- Keep rows where:
-  - `start_date >= 2024‑05‑28`
-  - `q81 == "Quick and easy"`
-  - `q82 == "wikiHow"`
-  - `video_link` is present.
-- Deduplicate on `worker_id`, keeping the earliest session (the R script retains every qualtrics row; the only duplicate in this export is a participant who launched two URLIDs within the same run).

-Output: **931** unique worker IDs.
-The CodeOcean export contains 932 rows; the single shortfall is the duplicate participant noted above.
-The paper’s headline figure (932) counts both sessions, but the modeling scripts group by participant, so the deduped total is consistent with their analysis.
+- Load `qualtrics_w12_clean_ytrecs_may2024.csv` to recover the list of 932 recruited participants and their attention-check status.
+- The interaction log lives in `data/shorts/ytrecs_sessions_may2024.rds`; many entries contain only the auto-play “startvid” clip and no follow-up recommendations.
+- Because GRPO rows require a recommendation slate and a chosen next video, we currently **exclude Study 4 from the cleaned dataset**.
+We still ingest the survey allow-list so the shortfall can be tracked (see below), but we do not synthesize rows for sessions with no usable decision pairs.

+Implication: counts derived from `clean_data.py` reflect Studies 1–3 only.
+When reporting headline numbers, include a note that the Shorts experiment is omitted due to missing recommendation slates in the released interaction logs.

 ## Validation and Logging